-The purpose of this document is to establish policies, guidelines and procedures, which will govern the Owner-Occupied Housing Rehabilitation and Emergency Repair Programs of the City of Pompano Beach.
-The Housing Rehabilitation Program and the Emergency Repair Program are funded through the State Housing Initiatives Partnership (SHIP) of the Florida Housing Finance Corporation (FHFC), and the Community Development Block Grant Program (CDBG) of the U.S. Department of Housing and Urban Development (HUD).
+The purpose of this document is to establish policies, guidelines, and procedures, which will govern the Owner-Occupied Housing Rehabilitation, Emergency Repair, and Housing Replacement Programs of the City of Pompano Beach.
+The Housing Rehabilitation Program, the Emergency Repair Program, and the Housing Replacement Program are funded through the State Housing Initiatives Partnership (SHIP) of the Florida Housing Finance Corporation (FHFC), and the Community Development Block Grant Program (CDBG) of the U.S. Department of Housing and Urban Development (HUD).

-The Emergency Repair Program is designed to address the needs of very low and low-income homeowners to eradicate conditions, which may be an imminent threat to their health, safety and/or welfare.
+The Emergency Repair Program is designed to address the needs of extremely low, very low and low- income homeowners to eradicate conditions, which may be an imminent threat to their health, safety and/or welfare.
 It provides funds for emergency repair assistance when it is determined to be necessary to alleviate unsafe, hazardous, and/or unsanitary living conditions.